saivamsikaruturi/vamsilabs-dev-notes-main/docs/databases/sql.md

 With CTE as (Select * ROW NUMBER() OVER(Partition BY first name, last name order by first name, last name) rn from table_name );

 delete from CTE where rn>1;

+## 2nd Highest Salary

+SELECT Salary FROM

+(SELECT Salary FROM Employee ORDER BY salary DESC LIMIT 2) AS Emp

+ORDER BY salary LIMIT 1;